python/typing/docs/spec/dataclasses.rst

 * ``alias`` is an optional str parameter that provides an alternative name for the field.
 This alternative name is used in the synthesized ``__init__`` method.
+* ``converter`` is an optional parameter that specifies a single-argument callable used to convert values when assigning to the associated attribute (Including the assignment in in ``__init__``).
+The parameter type of this single argument provides the type of the synthesized ``__init__`` parameter associated with the field.
+The return type of the callable must be compatible with the field's declared type.

 It is an error to specify more than one of ``default``, ``default_factory`` and ``factory``.